 WANT TO BE A GREAT ATHLETE?
 START BY BEING MORE BORING

 An attractive girl once said to me "why don't you get your own personality, instead of borrowing his?".
-With hints of spite and disdain, her words stung (I'd rather the sticks and stones, than the words which will "never hurt me", thank you!).
+With hints of spite and disdain, her words stung.
 Although she's likely forgotten them, these words plagued my self-image for years.

 Years on, - and the fact I'm writing an article starting with this story aside - I'm happy to say I've managed to rid the effects of an off the cuff comment made after much alcohol and mostly in jest.